DMARC record setup guide

 September 19, 2024

-How to Setup Google Workspace SPF, DKIM, DMARC Records - Email Authentication Tutorial
+How to Setup Google Workspace SPF, DKIM, DMARC, MX Records - Email Authentication Tutorial

 If you are tired of emails going to customers' spam folders, this article is for you.
 The inbox providers like Google and Yahoo only approve emails that pass their authentication check.
 Therefore, it is important to comply with the security standards to be trusted by inbox providers.
 SPF, DKIM, and DMARC are commonly used authentication standards to verify your domain.
 You can find these records in the Google Workspace Gmail settings.
 Follow the steps below to configure and add the Google Workspace verification records to the DNS provider.